 Dr. Johnson's research focuses on recovering the theological insights of medieval women mystics for constructive theology today.

-She is presently finishing a book on the eucharistic theology and theological anthropology of Gertrude the Great of Helfta.
+She recently published a book on the eucharistic theology and theological anthropology of Gertrude the Great of Helfta.

 This is my Body: Eucharistic Theology and Anthropology in the Writings of Gertrude the Great of Helfta.
-Kalamazoo: Cistercian Publications (forthcoming).
+Cistercian Studies Series 280.
+Kalamazoo, MI: Cistercian Publications, 2020.

 "Bodily Language in the Spiritual Exercises of Gertrud the Great of Helfta," Magistra 14, no. 1 (2008): 79-107.